amanzi/amanzi/testing/benchmarking/chemistry/calcite_1d/amanzi_u-1d-calcite.rst

 * Benchmark simulator: PFlotran
 * Files

+  * Amanzi input file/s (native chemistry): amanzi-1d-calcite.xml, calcite.bgd
-  * Amanzi input file: amanzi-1d-calcite.xml
+  * Amanzi input file/s (Alquimia chemistry): amanzi-1d-calcite-alq.xml, 1d-calcite.in, calcite.dat
-  * Benchmark simulator input file: 1d-calcite.in
+  * Benchmark simulator input and output file/s: pflotran/1d-calcite.in, pflotran/calcite.dat, pflotran/1d-calcite.h5

-* Location: amanzi/examples/examples/phase2/chemistry/1d-calcite
+* Location: testing/benchmark/chemistry/calcite_1d/
 * Author: B. Andre, G. Hammond
 * Testing and Documentation: S. Molins
-* Last tested on: Aug 31, 2013
+* Last tested on: Sept 30, 2013

 Introduction
 ------------

 Carbonate minerals are present in many subsurface environments and contribute to their buffering capacity.
-Under common subsurface flow conditons, calcite dissolution is a relatively fast geochemical reaction leading often to local geochemical equilibrium and sharp dissolution fronts.
-Calcite dissolution is represented with a kinetic rate expression based on the transition state theory.
-In this test example, a solution under saturated with calcite is injected at x=0 into a 100-m porous domain containing calcite; as a result, calcite dissolves raising the pH and concentration of cations at the effluent of the domain.
+Calcite dissolution is represented here with a kinetic rate expression based on the transition state theory.
+In this test example, a solution under saturated with calcite is injected at x=0 into a 100-m porous domain containing calcite; as a result, calcite dissolves raising the pH and the concentration of Ca in the effluent end of the domain.
 The simulation is run to 50 years.

 Model
 -----